 From MozillaZine Knowledge Base

 - The best tutorial is FLOSS manual on Thunderbird.
 It was a collaborative effort by FLOSS Manuals and Mozilla, originally written for Thunderbird 3.1.
-It hasn't been updated to reflect all of the user interface changes, but the basics haven't changed, and it covers more features than any others.
-Introduction to Thunderbird used to have a very popular tutorial but they didn't update it for many years.
-The link is for an updated (but still incomplete) version based on Thunderbird 17.0 that they are working on.
+It hasn't been updated to reflect all of the user interface changes, but the basics haven't changed, and it covers more features than any other references.
+Introduction to Thunderbird is another good tutorial, based on Thunderbird 17.0.

 - A lot of Thunderbird's functionality is not built-in, and is available though add-ons.
-The main locations are Mozilla Add-ons (official site), Add-ons mirror (unofficial, despite the name it has many add-ons not on the official web site) and Kaosmos (personal web site of somebody who has developed many add-ons).
+The main locations are Thunderbird Add-ons (official site) and Kaosmos (personal web site of somebody who has developed many add-ons).

 - When you install an add-on it checks a maximum version field to see if it supports the current version of Thunderbird.
-Originally this wasn't an issue since it might take a year for a new major version to be released.
-However, Mozilla now releases new versions every 6-8 weeks.
-To avoid problems Thunderbird makes an extension compatible by default if it supports at least version 5, isn't a binary add-on like Lightning or the add-on author explicitly stated they don't want to support that feature.
+To avoid problems Thunderbird makes an add-on compatible by default if it supports at least version 10, isn't a binary add-on like Lightning or the add-on author explicitly stated they don't want to support that feature.

 - Security in a box guide to installing Thunderbird and the Enigmail extension (OpenPGP).